Protect yourself against tick bites

 - muscle or joint pain

-Contact your GP if a rash or other symptoms develop within a few weeks of a tick bite, as early treatment can prevent progression to chronic disease.
+Contact your GP if a rash or other symptoms develop within a few weeks of a tick bite.
+Early treatment can prevent it developing into chronic disease.

-If Lyme disease is left untreated, further health issues may develop months or even years later, including:
+If Lyme disease is left untreated, further health issues may develop months or even years later.

 Preventing tick bites